Portret masterstudent

 What will you learn

-In this Master’s programme you develop your critical, analytical, reflective and academic skills to contribute to society, conducting qualitative research.
+In this Master’s programme you develop your critical, analytical, reflective and academic skills to contribute to society by conducting research.
 In the first semester, you choose and design your research project fitting in one of three thematic tracks:

 • Decolonising diversity in a polarised world